mf-dom/dom-eternal/README.md

 * You can try using `Shift`+`Alt`+`F` in VS Code for style unification

 ## License
-By contributing, you agree that your contributions will be licensed under the [MIT License](https://github.com/mf-dom/dom-eternal/blob/main/LICENSE).
+By contributing, you agree that your contributions will be licensed under the [GPL-3.0 License](https://github.com/mf-dom/dom-eternal/blob/main/LICENSE).

 # Privacy Policy